ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/fluid_field.rst

 Template Tags
 *************

 Fluid Field content is ouput using variable pairs.
 An outer variable pair using the Fluid Field field's shortname wraps all content.
-Within that wrapper variable pair, each field in the block can be output using a prefixed variable pair and the ``{content}`` variable.
+Within that wrapper variable pair, each field can be output using a prefixed variable pair and the ``{content}`` variable.
 Within the prefixed variable pair, the ``{content}`` variable is used in place of the field's shortname.

 For example, if you have a Fluid Field ``fluid_content`` with a text field ``fluid_text`` your template code may look like this::